Pokémon the Movie: Black—Victini and Reshiram and White—Victini and Zekrom: Plot

-The two films follow a similar plot with some major and minor changes, notably the Pokémon that appear and where they appear.
+The two films follow a similar plot with some major and minor changes, notably the Legendary Pokémon that appear and where they appear.
 In Black—Victini and Reshiram, Damon finds Zekrom under the castle to fulfill his ideals, while Ash finds Reshiram to find the truth.
 The roles are swapped in White—Victini and Zekrom.
 Damon has a Gothitelle in Black—Victini and Reshiram and a Reuniclus in White—Victini and Zekrom.

-1,000 years ago, Victini, a Pokémon which can boost the power of other Pokémon, was friends with the king of the Kingdom of the Vale, who ruled over the People of the Vale.
+1,000 years ago, Victini, a Mythical Pokémon which can boost the power of other Pokémon, was friends with the king of the Kingdom of the Vale, who ruled over the People of the Vale.
 The people and Pokémon in the kingdom used an energy source called the Dragon Force to live in harmony with nature.
-The king's sons were accompanied by the black and white dragon Pokémon, Reshiram and Zekrom, but the princes became enemies leading to a war between Reshiram and Zekrom, who mortally wounded each other, transforming into stones and fell into a long slumber.
-The Dragon Force grew destructive.
-To contain the energy, the king created a dark magical barrier around the castle using the Pillars of Protection to use Victini's powers to make the Psychic type Pokémon move the castle known as the Sword of the Vale to the mountaintop where Eindoak Town now stands.
-The king used up his magic power and died and Victini was trapped in the barrier isolated by the Pillars of Protection.
+The king's sons were accompanied by the black and white dragon Legendary Pokémon, Reshiram and Zekrom, but the princes became enemies leading to a war between Reshiram and Zekrom, who mortally wounded each other, transforming into stones and falling into a long slumber.
+The Dragon Force grew destructive, so to contain the energy, the king created a dark magical barrier around the castle using the Pillars of Protection to use Victini's powers to make the Psychic-type Pokémon move the castle known as the Sword of the Vale to the mountaintop where Eindoak Town now stands.
+The king used up his own magic power and died, and Victini was trapped in the barrier isolated by the Pillars of Protection.
 Over time, the People of the Vale scattered, leaving Victini inside the barrier.
-Eventually, the chaos within the Dragon Force subsided.
-The two princes were filled of deep remorse, and they moved the stoned Reshiram and Zekrom to a cave beneath the castle.
+Eventually, the chaos within the Dragon Force subsided, the two princes were filled of deep remorse, and they moved the stoned Reshiram and Zekrom to a cave beneath the castle.

 In the present, the vale has become inhospitable.
 Damon, a descendant of the People of the Vale, hopes to restore the vale using Victini's powers and reunite the scattered People of the Vale, based on his mother Juanita's wish during his childhood.
 He finds either Zekrom or Reshiram after hearing the dragon Pokémon's voice in the caves beneath the castle.
 Unaware that doing so would threaten the Dragon Force to destroy the entire world, Zekrom or Reshiram shows Damon how to move the castle and use the Dragon Force's energy.